infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/pipes/enum-property/readme.md

 ## 1. Features

-`enumProperty` pipe gives you an easy way to access given enum's value metadata in template.
+`enumProperty` pipe gives you an easy way to access given enum's value metadata in the template.

 ## 2. Usage

-Asssuming that you keep your enum definitions somewhat similar to what is defined in handbook like so:

 ```ts
 export enum Directions {